 If patients aren’t led to that first step after an overdose, none of us in the recovery community can help them.

-Naloxone has become a lightning rod in the opioid epidemic, with some saying that it enables substance use disorders, others arguing that patients have no chance of longer-term recovery if they’re dead.
+Naloxone has become a lightning rod in the opioid epidemic in Massachusetts, with some saying that it enables substance use disorders, others arguing that patients have no chance of longer-term recovery if they’re dead.
 The recent study in Massachusetts clearly shows that while naloxone is a lifesaver, rescuing people from overdoses isn’t enough to truly save their lives.
 We must all do a better job of working together so that more survivors begin effectively treating the disease that caused them to overdose in the first place.

 Some of our Service Areas:

 - West Phoenix Opioid Treatment